 Hands-off care and patience are required for growing a century plant.
 These large agaves must have well-draining soil and will benefit from intermittent watering, depending on climate conditions.
 As you wait a decade (and likely more) for the flower stalk to emerge, you can expect these plants to produce plenty of offshoots, which can be left to grow as part of a large colony or transplanted to new locations.
 Be vigilant towards the appearance of agave snout weevils, which can damage a plant beyond recovery.

 The long and fleshy leaves of the century plant are designed to store water during times of drought, so don’t hover around these plants with a watering can.
 However, these plants appreciate regular watering during the spring and summer growing season.
-Water deeply but then allow the soil to dry thoroughly in between watering sessions; this may be an interval of a week to a month, depending on climate conditions.
+Water deeply but then allow the soil to dry thoroughly in between watering sessions; this might be an interval of a week to a month, depending on climate conditions.

 Temperature and Humidity